What’s your knee jerk reaction to this statement?:

 Everything seems to be conspiring against your success.

-To say that competition is fierce is quite the understatement.
+To say that competition is fierce is quite an understatement.

 Not only that, but recent tax law changes have seen to it that if you want to make a good living as a loan officer, you had better work harder (and smarter) at producing because the government will no longer be reimbursing you for your marketing expenses.